TelenorNorway/telenoridplus-integration-guide/TelenorID_Plus_-_logout.md

 | ------------- |:-------------:|:-------------:|:-------------:|
 | state | The value specificed by the client on the request | String | False |

+## Recommandations

+The TelenorID\+ logout flow has the following recommendations for the RP.
+These recommendations extend the OpenID Connect standard.

+* We recommend logging out of the local session before sending the logout request to TelenorID\+
+* The logout redirect url should not be to a page where the user is logged in automatically.
+* We recommend that the end-user is given information after the logout process about how to manage all tokens and logout of all Telenor services.
+See more information: [TelenorID\+ Manage my Telenor](TelenorID_Plus_-_ManageMyTelenor.md)
+*  We recommend that the end-user is given information on error pages about how to manage all tokens and logout of all Telenor services.
+See more information: [TelenorID\+ Manage my Telenor](TelenorID_Plus_-_ManageMyTelenor.md)

+We recommand this, but Clients can diviate from this if they require it.

+The logout flow is complex with many involved parties and a logout locally first will ensure a more robust system then if the logout locally is dependent on all other moving parts.
+By informing the end-user about [Manage my Telenor](TelenorID_Plus_-_ManageMyTelenor.md) after logout and on error pages the end-user can follow-up on errors that occur and  make sure that the logout is complete after logging out locally.
+The logout page presented to the end-user after logout shouldn't try to log in the user automatically again because this can break the logout process if errors occur.

 ## Error handling